bhartiy/learnsellacious/pages/21.import-and-export/02.import-products/docs.md

 To start the importer process you can download the sellacious default product importer sample CSV or you can create a importer template.
 [How to create a importer Template?](https://www.sellacious.com/learn/import-and-export/import-templates)

+While you're importing products through CSV there are some configuration

 In this Documentation we will use sellacious default import CSV.

 To import products in your site follow below steps.